jarviscanada/jarvis_data_eng_HachemZerban/linux_sql/README.md

 # Test

-The bash scripts are all tested on the centos os 7 terminal .
+The bash scripts were all tested manually on the centos os 7 terminal .

-Queries were tested on the Postgre database .
+Queries were tested manually on the Postgre database .

 # Improvements